 Centers for Medicare and Medicaid (CMS) – The agency in the Department of Health and Human Services (DHHS) responsible for federal administration of the Medicaid and Medicare programs.

 Community Choices Waiver – An optional Medicaid program under section 1915 (c) of the Social Security Act that provides services in the community as an alternative to institutional care to individuals who: are age 65 or older, or aged 21- 64 and have a physical disability, and meet the nursing facility level of care requirements.

+CCW RFSR – A waiting list for the CCW program which contains the names and dates of requests of individuals applying for a CCW opportunity.

 Complaint – An allegation that an event has occurred or is occurring and has the potential for causing more than minimal harm to a beneficiary or beneficiaries (La.
 R.S.
 40:2009.14).

+Continuous Quality Improvement – An ongoing process to objectively and systematically monitor and evaluate the quality of services provided to individuals served by Medicaid, to pursue opportunities to improve services, and to correct identified problems.

 Confidentiality – The process of protecting a beneficiary’s or an employee’s personal information, as required by the Health Insurance Portability and Accountability Act (HIPAA).